projectestac/moodle-mod_geogebra/README.txt

 features are:
 - Allows embedding easily GeoGebra activities in some Moodle course.
-- Facilitates students tracing because it stores the score, date, duration and construction of each of the attempts made ​​by the users.
+- Facilitates students tracing because it stores the score, date, duration and construction of each of the attempts made by the users.
 - Students can save the state of the activities to continue them later.

 -----------------------------------------------------------------------------